You will receive general anesthesia before this surgery. This will make you unconscious and unable to feel pain.

 - Your doctor or nurse will tell you when to arrive at the hospital.

-The final weight loss with gastric banding is not as large as with gastric bypass.
-The average weight loss is about one-third to half of the extra weight that you are carrying.
-This may be enough for many patients.
+The final weight loss may not as large as with gastric bypass.
+However, this may be enough for many patients.
+Because vertical sleeve gastrectomy is a newer procedure, there is less data about the long-term benefits and risks.
 Talk with your doctor about which procedure is best for you.

 Losing enough weight after surgery can improve many medical conditions you might also have.
 Conditions that may improve are asthma, type 2 diabetes, high blood pressure, obstructive sleep apnea, high cholesterol, and gastroesophageal disease (GERD).